If you want a lighter, more refined version of traditional pastoral decor, then look to our French country decor ideas for inspiration.

 ‘Wallpapering instantly transforms a space, and traditionally it has been used in French country decorating to evoke a sense of grandeur, even in the simplest homes,’ says Ruth Mottishead, Creative Director of Little Greene.

-‘Within French country decor, wallpaper patterns can be highly detailed and layered, but the colours are often tonal, which makes working them into a scheme easier than expected.
-Motifs such as curlicues, fleur-de-lis, stylised foliage and trompe l’oeil, as seen in classic 17th and 18th century French wallpaper designs, are enduringly popular.
+‘Within French country decor, wallpaper patterns can be highly detailed and layered, but the colors are often tonal, which makes working them into a scheme easier than expected.
+Motifs such as curlicues, fleur-de-lys, stylised foliage and trompe l’oeil, as seen in classic 17th and 18th century French wallpaper designs, are enduringly popular.
 The Palais design from our Révolution Papers collection, which features flowers and garlands, is an interpretation of French wallpaper panels produced from the late 1700s.’

 The blowsy rose bouquets look as at home in a simple country bedroom as they would in a grand chateau.

-3. Go Gallic in the living room
+18. Go Gallic in the living room

 The classic French country sitting room contrasts the rustic beauty of stone features such as fireplaces and window surrounds with elegant additions that elevate the look – a crystal chandelier that sends sparkles of light around the room, and paintings displayed on the walls.

 A scattering of additional pieces brings a sense of ease and informality.
 ‘Consider adding side tables filled with books and candles.
-And a couple of old wicker chairs always work for the country feeling,’ Jane suggests.
+And a couple of old wicker chairs always work for the country feeling,’ Summerill suggests.

-4. Channel chateau style
+19. Channel chateau style